parthibanloganathan/referlist-docs/docs/README.md

 ## Multiple sign up forms

-If you want to add multiple sign-up fields to a single page on your site, call `referlist.initialize` with the following parameters: `emailId` and `buttonId`.
+If you want to add multiple signup fields to a single page on your site, call `referlist.initialize` with the following parameters: `emailId` and `buttonId`.

 For example, call `referlist.initialize({ domain: NAME_OF_YOUR_DOMAIN, emailId: ID_OF_EMAIL_FIELD, buttonId: ID_OF_BUTTON_FIELD})` where `ID_OF_EMAIL_FIELD` is the id of the second field where you want to collect the email address and `ID_OF_BUTTON_FIELD` is the id of the second button which signs up your user.